 There are lots of ways that SCT outstrips alternative techniques, including the:

-- Short amount of preparation time needed for each sample being tested, thanks to its efficient design
+- A short amount of preparation time needed for each sample being tested, thanks to its efficient design

 - Accuracy of the measurement, ensured by precisely calibrated clamps

-- By using a very small sample, SCT offers greater buckling stability and more insight into the load-bearing fiber portion of the paper or board in comparison with traditional test methods, like the ring crush test or linear crush test.
+- By using a very small sample, SCT offers more excellent buckling stability and more insight into the load-bearing fiber portion of the paper or board in comparison with traditional test methods, like the ring crush test or linear crush test.

 SCT and industry standards